-- Capitalization is done for assets that are to be shown in the fixed asset in the balance sheet and then they are depreciated over the period of time.
+- Capitalization is done for assets that are to be shown in the fixed asset in the balance sheet.
+Then they are depreciated over a period.
 It is an expense that is made to acquire the asset to put it to use in the business.
 There are several expenses which a company incurs.

 - Suppose a company makes a payment of $ 10000 on paying salaries to their employees or for paying rent of the business premises, then it is not a capitalization cost.
 It is a normal expense which a company will incur.

-- However, suppose the company makes a $10000 payment to buy a machine that will be used in the business that will be considered as a capitalization cost of the company.
-This will get depreciated over the useful life of the asset.
-Therefore, whenever the company invests any money to acquire an asset which will be useful for the company that is considered as a capitalization cost.
+- However, suppose the company makes a $10000 payment to buy a machine that it will use in the business.
+It is a capitalization of the cost of the company.
+It will get depreciated over the useful life of the asset.
+Therefore, whenever the company invests money to acquire an asset which will be useful for the company, which is considered as a capitalization cost.

 Examples of Capitalization Cost

-- Material is to be used for the construction of the asset which is capitalized over the years of time.
+- Material is to be used for the construction of the asset, which is capitalized over the years.

 - Labor expenses for the work of completion of the construction of the fixed asset.

 - Interest Expenses are also an example of capitalization if the interest is associated with the loan element, which is used to purchase the asset.

 - Trademarks, Patents are also capitalized because the amortization will be calculated and deducted from them every year.

 - An Asset that is being purchased by the company and will put that to use.

 - Installation Cost associated with the asset, if any;